 You can see the latest research and testing we have done here: Quant Investing blog.

-We use the Quant Investing screener to get investment ideas, and use the following ratios and indicators:
+We use the Quant Investing stock screener to get investment ideas, using the following ratios and indicators:

 - Qi Value – finds cheap companies